widgetti/solara/solara/website/pages/docs/content/10-guides/80-reloading.md

 ## Reloading of Python files

-Solara will auto detect if your script, or the sourcecode of an imported module has changes.
+Solara will auto detect if your script or the sourcecode of an imported module has changes.
 If so, Solara will reload the page.

 ## Reloading of .vue files